-Mrs. Kim Meeder: And these kids weren’t coming for what they could get; the horses weren’t rideable; they weren’t trained; they weren’t strong enough.
+Kim Meeder: And these kids weren’t coming for what they could get; the horses weren’t rideable; they weren’t trained; they weren’t strong enough.
 They were coming for what they could give.
 And we started seeing that the children, in their efforts to make the horses stronger, that the children themselves started getting stronger, and healing started happening between their hearts, just as it did in my own heart.

-End of Teaser
+End of Excerpt

-John Fuller: That’s Kim Meeder, and she’s with us today on “Focus on the Family.”
-I’m John Fuller, and your host is Focus president and author Jim Daly.
+John Fuller: Kim Meeder joins us today on Focus on the Family; it’s a Best of 2017 presentation.
+I’m John Fuller and your host is Focus president and author Jim Daly.

 Jim Daly: John, this year we’re celebrating 40 years of family ministry at Focus on the Family, and as part of that celebration, we’re bringing back some of our favorite guests to talk with us again, and Kim Meeder is one of those favorites.
 And I know people are going, “Yes, Kim!
 She’s back!”
 She was here years ago talking about her ministry using horses to connect with at-risk children.
-And her ministry, along with her story, has continued to grow, and the Lord has blessed her, and we’re going to not only get an update today, but we’re gonna talk about what motivated her to get involved, how did the Lord really inspire her to use horses in this way.
-And it’s gonna be fun, enlightening, and I think insightful.
+And her ministry, along with her story, has continued to grow, and the Lord has blessed her, and we’re going to not only get an update today, but we’re going to talk about what motivated her to get involved, how did the Lord really inspire her to use horses in this way.
+And it’s going to be fun, enlightening, and I think insightful.

-John: And you might grab a tissue, as well.
+John: And you might grab a tissue as well.

-Jim: We are.
-Kim, welcome back to Focus.
+Jim: Kim, welcome back to Focus.

 Kim: It is so good to be here.
 Thank you.